 Eddie Paul’s book also corroborates the Mopar big block as the engine of choice for these cars, as well.

-So what happened to this car?
-The car seems to have sold to a buyer in Switzerland as of 2015, but the car previously sold back in 2013 at Barrett Jackson for about $95,000 – this of course, was before Paul Walker died and values were rising after 2015 until just recently, where they seem to have settled a bit.
+So what happened to these cars?
+One of them eems to have sold to a buyer in Switzerland as of 2015, but the car previously sold back in 2013 at Barrett Jackson for about $95,000 – this of course, was before Paul Walker died and values were rising after 2015 until just recently, where they seem to have settled a bit.

 From the 2015 Mecum ad: